 First Year Focus

-Freshmen living in McEachern, a coed age-restricted hall, will have the option of enrolling in a First-Year Focus section of Roots of Contemporary Issues (History 105), English 101, or Environmental Science 101.
-These courses will be linked with Olympia hall and are appropriate for all majors.
+Freshmen living in McEachern, a coed age-restricted hall, will have the option of enrolling in a First-Year Focus section of History 105: Roots of Contemporary Issues [ROOT] or Fine Arts 101: Introduction to Art [ARTS].
+These courses are shared with neighboring Olympia Hall.

 - Floor Plans